vxcall/Dainsleif/README.md

 # AimBot

-If you turn it on, it will automatically lock aim to a closest enemy unless you step really away from him.
+If you turn it on, it will automatically lock aim at a closest enemy unless you step really away from him.
 When you are away enough from enemies you get the control of angle back.

 - [x] Check if bDormant is true
-- [ ] Aim smoother rather than instantly stick crosshair to the target
+- [ ] Aiming smoother rather than instantly stick crosshair to the target
 - [ ] Require more humanistic way to aim
-- [ ] Aim at closest enemy based on the position of crosshair not position so that user can move their angle most of the time
+- [ ] Aim at closest enemy based on the position of crosshair not physical distance so that user can move their angle most of the time

 # Features being developed

-- [ ] GUI menu for more useful user experience
+- [ ] GUI menu for more better user experience
 - [ ] Enemy's health indicator
 - [ ] Glow hack
 - [ ] ESP (drow line by myself)